latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 - Ensures the TAO injection doesn't create excessive [slippage](../resources/glossary.md#slippage) for [stakers](../resources/glossary.md#staking)
 - Calculated as: `tao_in / current_price` during normal operations

-#### Alpha Out (`alpha_out`): Participant Rewards
+#### Alpha Out (`alpha_out`): Participant Emissions
-- Alpha tokens allocated for distribution to [subnet miners](../resources/glossary.md#subnet-miner) and [validators](../resources/glossary.md#validator)
+- Alpha tokens emitted for distribution to [miners](../resources/glossary.md#subnet-miner) and [subnet validators](../resources/glossary.md#validator)
 - Represents the subnet's emission budget for [incentives](../resources/glossary.md#incentives) and validator dividends
 - Forms the reward pool that will be processed during [epochs](../resources/glossary.md#tempo)

 #### Subsidy Mechanism

 When a subnet's alpha price falls below its expected emission proportion, the mechanism automatically intervenes to maintain market stability:
-1. **Price Support**: Reduces TAO injection to prevent further price depression
+1. **Price Neutral Injection**: Downscales both TAO and ALPHA injected to provide a price neutral injection
-2. **Market Making**: Uses the "saved" TAO to buy alpha from the pool, supporting the token price
+2. **Market Making**: Uses the excess TAO for buying pressure on alpha tokens

-This creates a floor for alpha token prices while maintaining the market-driven allocation philosophy.
+This encourages alpha prices to move towards their emission ratio, or to encourage the sum of prices to be at/above 1.

 ```rust
 for netuid_i in subnets_to_emit_to.iter() {